tsnellgrove/dark_castle3/doc/done.md

 ##########################

 Version 3.48 Goals
-- Migrate most helper() functions to methods of active_gs
+- Migrate most helper() functions to methods of gs
 - sets and gets for rest of class definitions

 IN-PROC: start migrating helper() functions to GameState methods